LiamBatiste/Port-Prospects/README.md

 _It should be noted that the synthetic dataset did not contain missing values, duplicates, or other typical data quality issues, and therefore is not fully representative of a real-world dataset prior to data cleansing_
 # Data Normalisation and Schema
 Given that the data set was currently in a flatfile format.
-It was decided perfroming data normlisation would be beneficial for both query speeds by creating a star schema, especiaally if the data was to be scaled upwards through data ingestion at scale.
+It was decided performing data normlisation would be beneficial for both query speeds by creating a star schema, especially if the data was to be scaled upwards through continuous data ingestion (as querying speeds may otherwise suffer).

+Further to this, adddiional columns were added to dimension tables such as the

 ![image](https://github.com/user-attachments/assets/ac95e433-561d-4dd5-9fd6-14b16555860e)